dpiegdon/slcan-tcp-tunnel/README.md

 How to use
 ----------

-Either use the systemd service units, or start the scripts manually:
+Either use the systemd service- and socket-units, the startup-scripts for sys-v-init, or start the scripts manually:

 Client side:

 		sudo ./connectify.py <host:port> ./slcan-tunnel.py [--compress] <netdev>

-For the server side you can use e.g. `socat`:
+Server side:

 		sudo ./hostify ./slcan-tunnel.py [--compress] <netdev>

+(You could also use other tools like `socat`.)

 hostify.py and connectify.py